aejensen/computing-biostat-ucph/README.md

 If you're *not* a Windows user, it is *highly recommended* that you put all your files under `/projects/biostat01/people/abc1234` where `abc1234` is your username.
 If you're a macOS user there also exists a solution where you can locally mount `/projects` using `sshfs`.

+**Note**: It is not recommended to run your parallelized jobs with Slurm under `~/ucph/hdir` as you might experience issues with Slurm correctly handling Kerberos tickets with a SAMBA drive.
+Use `/projects/biostat01/people/abc1234` instead where `abc1234` is your KU user id.

 **Note**: `~` has a quota of 10 GB, so it's not suitable for storing large amounts of data or simulation results.
 Use `~/ucph/hdir` or `/projects/biostat01/people/abc123` instead.

 All network drives have a standard KU backup policy.